wenping-zou/wenping-zou.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wenping Zou"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi, thank you for visiting my website.
 I recently earned my PhD in Computer Information Systems.
 I am currently on the 2026 – 2027 job market, actively seeking a tenure-track faculty / industry research position.
-Please feel free to reach out to me.
+If you have anything you'd love to chat, please feel free to reach out to me by [email](mailto:wzou28@gmail.com).

 Education
 ======